Solid-State Lighting FAQs

 Yes.
 If a private labeler wishes to extend the private label to a third organization, there are two options.
 One, the private label request letter can be signed by the original manufacturer and the final private labeler.
 For example, if company B private labels a product from company A, and then company C wishes to private label that product from company B, the private label request letter would be signed by company A and company C.

 Alternatively, the original manufacturer can provide a blanket letter that grants the first private labeler permission to private label any product they manufacture to a third organization.
 Requests for private labeling from the initial private labeler and the third organization would then need a letter signed only by those two parties, along with the letter from the original manufacturer.
 In the scenario above, this would mean company A provides a blanket letter for company B to private label their products; then applications for products from company C would need to include both that letter and the signed letter between company B and company C.

 Q: Why is dimming information now included in the application form?

 DLC Members have expressed a need to be able to identify products that are able to dim with certain characteristics.
 The DLC now collects and reports specific dimming information to accommodate this need.
 For more information on how to report dimming information, please refer to the guidance document (pdf).

 Q: I submitted a test report that meets the Technical Requirements, but noticed that there is incorrect information reported.
-Will DLC accept a revised test report?
+Will the DLC accept a revised test report?

 In the event that the test report contains failing test data that is not representative of the products performance, please see the FAQ, “I believe that the test report I submitted with my application does not represent my product's performance.
-Will DLC accept a new report with different performance on the same product design?”
+Will the DLC accept a new report with different performance on the same product design?”

 Q: Do Private Label Applications need to include the Parent model of the OEM listing?